tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 harder to make optimizations directly on the assembly. whereas if you have three bigger and more descriptive operations in your ast (`matmul`, etc), the compiler can better understand what you mean and optimize that.

+it also brings better data locality (matrix is stored densely) and we can get some vectorized math instead of millions of `mulsd`.

 ## conclusion